devikajan/Olympics-Games-Analysis/README.md

 ## License

 This project is for educational and portfolio purposes only.
-Data belongs to the original source providers.
+Full credit to Ali Ahmed for the original dataset and inspiration.